remotestorage/armadietto/notes/modular-server.md

 See [S3-compatible Streaming Store](S3-store-router.md) for compatability of various implementations.
 [Garage](https://garagehq.deuxfleurs.fr/) is used while developing Armadietto.

-For testing, you can not set the [S3 environment variables](S3-store-router.md#configuration), in which case the S3 router will use the public account on `play.min.io`, where the documents & folders can be **read, altered and deleted** by anyone in the world!
+For testing, you can leave the [S3 environment variables](S3-store-router.md#configuration) unset, in which case the S3 router will use the public account on `play.min.io`, where the documents & folders can be **read, altered and deleted** by anyone in the world!

 ### Secure origin